sspalding/Financial-Model/README.md

 # Portfolio-Growth-Model
-A dashboard to take in user input of stocks they are investing in and predict the portfolio growth over time.
+A computational model to predict the portfolio growth over time based on the specific investments of an individual.
 Check out the [Dashboard](https://portfolio-growth-model.herokuapp.com/)

 ## Methodology: